Exercises for Arthritis

 - Yoga, Tai-Chi, Qi-Gong (these combine stretching, strengthening as well as meditation, which will lower your cortisol and blood pressure)

 Using any of the above exercises can help you relieve pain, stiffness and increase circulation and even give you a healthier heart and lungs.
+If you feel your joints clicking or popping, then you will want to take a good full spectrum magnesium to allow greater range of movement naturally.
 Rheumatoid Arthritis affects your hands the most so there are diagrams above and below for exercises you can do for your hands.

 Exercises for Rheumatoid Arthritis in the Hands